ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 	:e <file path /filename1> # Auto completion should make it easy.
 Wild cards such as * should also work.
 	"open one more file
 	:e <file path /filename2> # Auto completion should make it easy.
 Wild cards such as * should also work.
-	"At this stage vim has two files open and each is in its on `buffer`.
+	"At this stage vim has two files open and each is in its own `buffer`.
 You can simply move around these files :b1 - go to first buffer
 	:b2 - go to second buffer
 	:bp - go to previous buffer
 	:bn - go to next buffer.
-	:buffers - show a list of open buffers.
+	:buffers or :ls - show a list of open buffers.

 Imagine buffers as a single session of vim.
 That means you can yank cut paste across buffers.
 At some point, you may want to see two (or more ) files at the same time.
 Yes , vim does that too.
 We can split the screen into multiple horizontal or vertical windows and pull any buffer (even same buffer) in any window.